gihanrangana/deadgame-promod/README.md

 - Killcard
 - Endround Music
 - Mapvote
+- Custom Game rounds ex(crossbow only, sniper only)

 To use Admin menu need to install b3 on your server and type !leader playername then type !panel to open Admin menu